 Intimidation, including trolling/cyberbullying, psychological abuse, sexual harassment, defamation and discrediting, was widespread across Europe with 89 incidents this quarter.
 Particularly striking are those countries which have previously had good records on press freedom.
 France, for instance, had six cases which were primarily related to the French presidential election campaign with supporters and politicians intimidating journalists.
 Sweden also had seven incidents with far-right groups targeting journalists and media organisations.
 One journalist received death threats and threats of sexual violence after questioning a far-right blogger’s claims about the extent of violent crime committed by immigrants.
-Macedonia has also seen a spike in threats against journalists in this quarter.
-The president of the Association of Journalists of Macedonia (ZNM), Naser Selmani, said that public officials, including representatives of state institutions, participated in these coordinated attacks: “It is sad that violence against journalists is coordinated by parties.
-These attacks have increased during a period when the political crisis in Macedonia has escalated.
-The violence against journalists is connected with recent heated political confrontations in Macedonia.”
+North Macedonia has also seen a spike in threats against journalists in this quarter.
+The president of the Association of Journalists of North Macedonia (ZNM), Naser Selmani, said that public officials, including representatives of state institutions, participated in these coordinated attacks: “It is sad that violence against journalists is coordinated by parties.
+These attacks have increased during a period when the political crisis in North Macedonia has escalated.
+The violence against journalists is connected with recent heated political confrontations in North Macedonia.”
 In Ukraine, a public website leaked the travel routes and car number plates of a large number of foreign correspondents reporting in the “anti-terrorist operation zone” (ATO).
 In Bosnia, a journalist was threatened by the brother of the head of the social services department in Banja Luka for investigating illegal adoptions.

 Legislative measures and court decisions continued to curb media freedom.
 Russia used legal measures the most frequently in Q1, with 10 out of the 35 cases reported to MMF occurring in Moscow.
 The most egregious case took place in February when the Russian government stripped Demyan Kudryavtsev, the owner of two independent newspapers, of his Russian citizenship to prevent him from owning media outlets Vedmosti and the Moscow Times.
 Other Russian cases in the period also involved attempts to close or curtail the activities of television and radio channels by forcing an American company to withdraw from funding Echo of Moscow radio station.
 In Ukraine, there were four cases of legal measures which successfully shut down two independent Russian-language TV stations.
 In January, Dozhd TV was prevented from broadcasting in the country and the Hunting and Fishing Channel, Ohota i Rybalka, was closed in February.
 The Ukrainian authorities also did not renew the licence of one of the country’s most popular radio stations, Vesti radio (see case study below).
 In March, legal measures were introduced to stop reporters from covering the troops and security services deployed against Russian-backed separatists in eastern Ukraine.